MicrosoftDocs/cpp-docs/docs/standard-library/basic-regex-class.md

 `right`: the `basic_regex` object `right`

-All above member functions also take an argument `flags` that specifies various options for the interpretation of the regular expression in addition to options described by the *RXtraits* type.
+The above member functions also take an argument `flags` that specifies various options for the interpretation of the regular expression in addition to options described by the *RXtraits* type.

 ### Members